aristw1/Knowledge-distillation-in-LLMs-for-check-worthy-statement-detection/README.md

 - Expanding evaluation to include other transformer models designed for sentence-level classification, such as **BERT** and similar architectures

 These models are well-suited for tasks with limited labeled data and are expected to offer more stable performance on noisy, social media-style inputs.

+### Knowledge Distillation

+knowledge distillation is implemented for fine-tuning a student language model using supervision from a larger, pre-trained teacher model (LLaMA 2 (7B)).
+The training process leverages both hard labels (ground truth) and soft labels (teacher predictions) to guide the student model.
+Prompts are constructed to evaluate the check-worthiness of input statements, and training is performed using a hybrid loss function that combines cross-entropy loss on true labels with Kullback-Leibler (KL) divergence on the teacher’s softened logits.
+The student model learns to mimic the teacher’s behavior by aligning its output probability distribution with that of the teacher, effectively capturing the richer, more nuanced information embedded in the teacher’s predictions.
+To enhance efficiency, both models are loaded using 4-bit quantization with LoRA-based parameter-efficient fine-tuning (PEFT).